Police services and accountability

 Code of conduct

-The Queensland Public Service has a single code of conduct, which all members of the Queensland Police Service (QPS) must follow.
+The Queensland Public Service has a single code of conduct, which all members of the QPS must follow.

 The code contains ethical principles.
 Each principle has an associated set of values and standards of conduct police officers are expected to maintain.